 ‘I remember ye olde bookshoppe.’
 This will undoubtedly be the subject of countless internet articles in the coming years as the last of us disappear—no, not the internet that we know today.
 By Moore’s Law, that will be thrice gone, but the names for the bookish parts will still be used, just the way they now abuse so many book terms to identify the ephemeral elements of digital word processing.
 But what will be recalled in that waxing of nostalgia, will in fact have never been.
 Just another joke in the dustbin of history.

 The bookshop that will be so fondly remembered, like the Momma of our common childhood, will be sans all the angst, and anger, and boredom, and heartache.
 And the dust.
 The bill-paying will be the first thing overlooked, just as the bills themselves once were.
 (I’m sure I sent a check.
 I’ll speak to the bookkeeper about it tomorrow.)
 The worry about ordering will be recalled vaguely.
 (How did we end up with twelve copies of Jonathan Livingston Seagull and no Milton?)
 The boredom of stocking will be made little of.
 (Should Federico Garcia Lorca go under ‘G’ or ‘L.’) The cleaning and sweeping and straightening will be assumed.
 (There’s another dead mouse under the bottom shelf in the cooking section.
 What did they eat that killed them?)
 Catastrophic electrical and plumbing problems will be ignored.
 (Like the time a customer clogged the toilet and continued to flush it so many times it overflowed, shorting out the electricity as well.)
 Rude customers will be remade into picaresque caricature.
-(Do I look like someone who would read Danielle Steele?)
+(Rictus face presented—do I look like someone who would read Danielle Steele?)
 Anxious authors will be forgiven their demands. (‘I don’t drink bottle water.
 I drink Perrier.’ ) The failure to recognize a title, or an author, or a subject, on demand will be glossed over by the reminiscence of how the perfect book had been so often suggested by the canny bookseller.
 (I just loved it!
 How did you know?)
 Yet, all that will be beside the point.

 In fact the great age of bookselling was almost over by the time I began in the trade.
 Just as I was told by my boss at the Boylston Street bookshop where I worked in the early nineteen-seventies.
 His reasoning was never proffered, not that I would have listened.
 But he said more than once, “They’re like boxes of cornflakes now.
 Move those Rice Krispies over here.
 Stack those boxes of Wheaties there.
 Order some more Cocoa Puffs—we’re almost out.”
 Another time he compared the books to boxes of detergent.
 But the point was made.
-We dealt in objects, not souls.
-We were moving rectangular pieces of reprocessed wood pulp and rag that had been soiled by ink.
-You could read the review in the Times—you didn’t have to waste your time reading the book.
+We dealt in angulate objects, not the inky pentimento of souls.
+We were moving rectangular pieces of reprocessed wood pulp and rag that had been mischievously soiled by ink.
+You could read the review in the Times—you don’t have to waste your time reading the book.

 The problem was not my boss’s fault.
 He would gladly have carried on in the old fashion.
 But already the back-lists were being emptied for tax purposes.
 Publisher’s advertising was being concentrated on fewer titles.
 Publisher’s themselves were being amalgamated.
 The corporate practices of the cereal food manufactures had overtaken the the quaint publishing ‘houses’ of poetry, essays, epics and epistolaries.